heidi-holappa/comparison-analyzer/docs/general-information.md

     ('insertion/deletion', 'strand', 'start/end', 'offset'): {'error_length <int>': '<int>'}
 }
 ```
-These are output to the stdout.

-As each given offset can have a positive or negative value as defined in the secion [offsets](#offsets), this means that for every offset in given range we have $2^4 = 16$ possible key combinations.
+As each given offset can have a positive or negative value as defined in the secion [offsets](#offsets), this means that for every offset in given range there can be a maximum of $2^4 = 16$ key combinations.
 These results are shown in the stdout and images are drawn from each key-value pair.
 In the stdout the results are shown as $n$-values.
 In the images the results are normalized with the following reasoning:

 - transcript_ids are input into a set from the `matching_cases_dictionary`
 - for each transcript_id in the set reads assigned to the given transcript_id are extracted from the IsoQuant `model_reads.tsv` - output file.